Retail Math 101: Using Percents in Business

 How to Calculate Percentage Amounts Without a POS System

-Many times in my retail store, I have found myself needing to make a quick decision in front of a customer.
-I have always been very thankful that I could do these calculations in my head because it saved me money.
+Many times in my retail store, you will find yourself needing to make a quick decision in front of a customer.

 For example, how many times has a customer asked you for a "deal" on the price?
 If your store is like every other one, you get this question constantly.
-Being able to do the math in your head -- at least the simple math of percents and margin -- can ensure you do not give your profit away.
+Being able to do the math in your head -- at least the simple percent increase formula and margin -- can ensure you do not give your profit away.

 There are three parts to a percentage problem: rate, base, and percentage amount.
 The rate is the percent, the base is the total, and the percentage amount is a fraction of the amount.